pclov3r/iq_tool/README.md

 *What does this mean for you?*

-*   **It's still experimental.** While it works, it hasn't been battle-tested across a wide variety of systems and edge cases.
+*   **It's Experimental.** While it works, it hasn't been battle-tested across a wide variety of systems and edge cases nor has it had a security review.
+*   **Design choices not stable** You may see features, command line options, etc. suddenly appear and dissapear.
-*   **Bugs are likely lurking.** The logic very likely has quirks that haven't been discovered yet.
+*   **Bugs are expected** The logic very likely has quirks that haven't been discovered yet.
-*   **Use with caution.** I wouldn't use this for anything mission-critical without a thorough personal review of the code. *For serious work, a mature framework like* [GNU Radio](https://github.com/gnuradio/gnuradio) *is always a better bet.*
+*   **Use with caution!** I wouldn't use this for anything mission-critical without a thorough personal review of the code. *For serious work, a mature framework like* [GNU Radio](https://github.com/gnuradio/gnuradio) *is always a better bet.*

 ---